modernish/modernish/README.md

 This module depends on the trap stack to do autocleanup (the `-C` option), so it will automatically `use var/stack/trap` on initilisation.

+#### `use sys/base/readlink` ####
+`readlink` reads the target of a symbolic link, robustly handling strange filenames such as those containing newline characters.
+It stores the result in the `REPLY` variable and optionally writes it on standard output.

+Usage: `readlink` [ `-nsfQ` ] *file* [ *file* ... ]

+* `-n`: If writing output, don't add a trailing newline.
+* `-s`: *S*ilent operation: don't write output, only store it in `REPLY`.
+* `-f`: Canonicalise each path found, following all symlinks encountered, so the result is an absolute path that can be used starting from any working directory.
+For this mode, all but the last pathname component must exist.
+* `-Q`: Shell-*q*uote each unit of output.
+Separate by spaces instead of newlines.
+This generates a list of arguments in shell syntax, guaranteed to be suitable for safe parsing by the shell, even if the resulting pathnames should contain strange characters such as spaces or newlines and other control characters.

+#### `use sys/base/rev` ####
+`rev` copies the specified files to the standard output, reversing the order of characters in every line.
+If no files are specified, the standard input is read.

+Usage: like `rev` on Linux and BSD, which is like `cat` except that `-` is a filename and does not denote standard input.
+No options are supported.

 #### `use sys/base/seq` ####
 A cross-platform implementation of `seq` that is more powerful and versatile than native GNU and BSD `seq`(1) implementations.
 The core is written in